IAHispano/Applio/README.md

   + Make file for paperspace users
 + Tensorboard access via Makefile (make tensorboard)
 + Total epoch slider for the training now limited to 10,000 not just 1000.
++ Added CLI functionality
+  + added train-index-cli.py to train the feature index without the GUI
+  + added extract-small-model.py to extract the small model without the GUI

 ## This repository has the following features too:
 + Reduce tone leakage by replacing source feature to training-set feature using top1 retrieval;